Skip to content

 Common Causes (Nidana) of Acne

-• Irregular eating and late‑night meals
+• Irregular eating habits and late-night meals.

-• Suppression of natural urges, disturbed sleep
+• Suppression of natural urges and disturbed sleep patterns.

-• Stress, anger, emotional imbalance (Pitta aggravators)
+• Stress, anger, and emotional imbalance (Pitta aggravating factors).

-• Hormonal fluctuations (adolescence, menstrual cycles)
+• Hormonal fluctuations during adolescence or menstrual cycles.

 Symptoms and Presentation

-• Pain, burning, or itching
+• Pain, burning, or itching sensations in affected areas.

-• Pus formation, scarring, and post‑inflammatory pigmentation
+• Pus formation, scarring, and post-inflammatory pigmentation.

 Acne's Complications if Ignored